PrithviBose/KelpCodeChallenge/README.md

 Assumptions made:
 There will be no empty data in the csv
-CSV file used for testing is of 30000 records

 P.S
 Thank you for considering me for this round 😃